 No matter how the Akufo-Addo government spins it, the building of the cathedral has nothing to with praising or thanking God.
 Neither has it got anything to do with a Christian president “addressing the missing link in the national architecture.”
 The theories from some clergy that a cathedral shows a Christ-centered governance system are too ludicrous for words.
 A Christ-centered government wouldn’t be rushing to mine in Atewa forest, and we wouldn’t be living in such filth.
 After all, to be Christlike is to care about the environment.

 Everyone, including the promoters of this ridiculous idea, knows that we do not need a church for “national purposes” as the president said at the launch.
 It is about raw power, money, and privilege for both the Church and the government.
 For the president and his people, this move is in service of the #AkufoAddo2020 campaign.
-As part of his transformation after the bruising 2008 elections, he gave himself wholly to the church, not just mainstream but the Charismatic strand where preachers could direct their congregation to vote a particular way.
+After the bruising 2008 elections, he gave himself wholly to the church, not just mainstream but the Charismatic strand where preachers could direct their congregation to vote a particular way.
 And he seems to firmly believe it was the prayers of the pastors and the Christian community that got him elected.

 The Church’s hidden agenda